alekseysotnikov/CmdTool/README.md

 This library solves this small problem and intended to process each program call inside a separate directory.
 It performs particular activities with the directory, such as creating or deleting on appropriate stages of execution (before/after start, after finish and after stop process).

 ### Features
+- Create or delete execution directory before or after process execution
 - Save text output of the process into a file
-- Create or delete execution directory before or after process execution
+- Execute script or command in Shell

 ### Examples
 > Save output stream of the process into a file, even if process stopped unexpectedly